sergio78180/centreon/doc/en/user/monitoring/01customview.rst

 * The **Host Name Search** field can be used to make a search on one or more hostnames
 * If the **Display Up** box is checked, the hosts with UP status will be displayed
 * If the **Display Down** box is checked, the hosts with DOWN status will be displayed
-* If the **Display Unreachable** box is checked, les hôtes en statut UNREACHABLE seront affichés
+* If the **Display Unreachable** box is checked, the hosts with UNREACHABLE status will be displayed
 * The **Acknowledgement Filter** list allows to display the acknowledged or not acknowledged hosts (if the list is empty, the two types of hosts will be displayed)
 * The **Downtime Filter** list allows to display the hosts that are subject or not subject to a downtime (if the list is empty, the two types of hosts will be displayed)
 * The **State Type** list allows to display the hosts in SOFT or HARD states (if the list is empty, the two types of hosts will be displayed)